My greatest fear when I was 10-years-old

 How can you embrace it?
 How can you make the most of it?
 How can you enjoy this moment for what it is rather than wishing it were different?

-Wishing you an amazing summer full of unexpected delights, learning opportunities, and fresh perspectives.
+Wishing you an amazing week full of unexpected delights, learning opportunities, and fresh perspectives.